jusefb/angular2_webpack/README.md

 #Setup and Installation Guide

 - Clone this repository
-- Run 'npm init', this will download all the nesseccary dependancies and install all the required typings
+- Run 'npm run init', this will download all the nesseccary dependancies and install all the required typings
 - Run 'npm run serve'